What is Buried Pipe/Pipeline?

 The modeling of buried piping is very easy if you have all the data at your hand.
 The following steps are followed for modeling:

-- From the isometric model the line in the same way as you follow in case of above ground pipe model i.e, enter line properties in Caesar Spreadsheet, enter lengths by breaking the line into several nodes or select an existing job for converting it into an underground model.
+- From the isometric model the line in the same way as you follow in case of an above-ground pipe model i.e, enter line properties in Caesar Spreadsheet, enter lengths by breaking the line into several nodes or select an existing job for converting it into an underground model.

 - When the Buried Pipe Modeler is initially started up, the following screen appears: